bdurkee/resolve-lite/README.md

 program correctness.

-All phases of the verification process spanning verification condition (VC) generation to proving are performed in-house, while RESOLVE programs themselves are translated to Java and run on the JVM.
+All phases of the verification process spanning verification condition (VC) generation to proving are performed in-house, while RESOLVE programs are translated to Java and run on the JVM.

 ##Authors and major contributors
 The creation and continual evolution of the RESOLVE language is owed to an